Stream-AD/MIDAS/README.md

-# RejectMIDAS
+# MIDAS

-C++ implementation of the RejectMIDAS algorithm.
+C++ implementation of the MIDAS algorithm.

 ## Demo

 Due to the file size limitation, you need to download the dataset manually:

 1. Download `final_dataset.csv` using the link below
-2. Move `final_dataset.csv` to `RejectMIDAS/data/`
+2. Move `final_dataset.csv` to `MIDAS/data/`
-3. Run `RejectMIDAS/util/PreprocessData.py`, the script can detect the correct file path
+3. Run `MIDAS/util/PreprocessData.py`, the script can detect the correct file path

 To run the demo, if you have a CMake-based IDE, you can build the target `CPU_Demo` and enjoy.

 Otherwise, if you use Windows:

 1. Open a Visual Studio developer command prompt, we want their toolchain
-2. `cd` to the project root `RejectMIDAS/`
+2. `cd` to the project root `MIDAS/`
 3. `cmake -DCMAKE_BUILD_TYPE=Release -G "NMake Makefiles" -S . -B build/release`
 4. `cmake --build build/release --target CPU_Demo`
-5. `cd` to `RejectMIDAS/build/release/CPU/`
+5. `cd` to `MIDAS/build/release/CPU/`
 6. `.\CPU_Demo`

 The code should be compatible with Linux, but I only tested with WSL.

-The demo runs on the `RejectMIDAS/data/final_dataset_processed.csv`, which has 12M records, with the relational core.
+The demo runs on the `MIDAS/data/final_dataset_processed.csv`, which has 12M records, with the relational core.

-The scores will be exported to `RejectMIDAS/temp/score.txt`, higher means more anomalous.
+The scores will be exported to `MIDAS/temp/score.txt`, higher means more anomalous.

 All file paths are absolute and "hardcoded", but if you double-click to run, you may miss the ROC-AUC metric.